 When you become an Australian citizen you gain the same rights as those who were born in Australia.
 After becoming a citizen you can call yourself an “Australian” in the full sense of the word, and you have the same rights and privileges as Australians who were born in the country, including voting rights.

-You must apply to DIAC to become an Australian citizen.
-After you have lodged the completed application form and paid the appropriate fee you will be contacted by the department.
+You must apply to Department of Home Affairs to become an Australian citizen.
+After you have lodged the completed application form and paid the appropriate fee you will be contacted by the Department.

 Once you have notification of the success of your application you will be invited to participate in an Australian citizenship ceremony where you make the Australian Citizenship Pledge.
 Before this point, you will need to pass the Citizenship Test.
 Introduced in 2007, this compulsory exam will test a person’s language and will quiz applicants on their responsibilities as an Australian citizen.
 There are plenty of mock practice tests available online.